-Due to the use of regular mammography screening, most breast cancers in the U.S. are found at an early stage, before signs appear.
+Due to the use of regular mammography screening, most breast cancers in the U.S. are found at an early stage, before warning signs appear.
 However, not all breast cancers are found through mammography.

 The warning signs of breast cancer are not the same for all women.
 The most common signs are a change in the look or feel of the breast, a change in the look or feel of the nipple and nipple discharge.

 Learn more about finding a health care provider.